The best fitness and health gifts for starting the new year off stronger than ever

 Adidas Ultraboost 19 Shoes ($180; adidas.com)

-If you're looking to spoil the runner in your life, these sneakers are a splurge, but feature nearly 5-star reviews from over 900 reviewers for a reason.
+If you're looking to spoil the runner in your life, these sneakers are a splurge, but feature close to 5-star reviews from over 900 reviewers for a reason.
 Reviewers love their extra support and spring, and note that the knit design comfortably hugs the foot.
-They are also available in a huge range of color patterns, so they'll work for anyone in your life.
+They are available in a huge range of colors and patterns, so they'll work for anyone in your life.

 Nike Tech Fleece Jogger Pants ($55; nordstrom.com)

-The Nike Heritage Jogger Pants are made of super soft fabric and have a streamlined cut so you can look good and stay comfortable while you're putting in reps at the gym.
+The Nike Heritage jogger pants are made of super soft fabric and have a streamlined cut, so you can look good and stay comfortable while you're putting in reps at the gym.
 With multiple pockets, there's plenty of storage room for anything you need for a quick trip to the gym.
-The best part is how they double as a great gym pant and a cozy choice for post-workout naps.
+The best part is that they double as a great gym pant and a cozy choice for post-workout naps.

 Outdoor Voices Exercise Dress ($100; outdoorvoices.com)

-The brand's No. 1 bestseller, the Exercise Dress from Outdoor Voices is a super versatile piece of activewear that's definitely a bit of a splurge, but one that almost anyone will appreciate.
+The brand's No. 1 best-seller, the Exercise Dress from Outdoor Voices is a super versatile piece of activewear that's definitely a bit of a splurge, but one that almost anyone will appreciate.
 Whether she's a tennis player, a runner or a biker, this dress can keep up with it all.
 And while it'll probably get more use during the warmer months, it truly makes for the perfect gift.
-Particularly the new leopard print, which can double as a casual or formal dress — simply pair with black tights, boots and a jacket.
+We particularly like the new leopard print, which can double as a casual or formal dress — simply pair with black tights, boots and a jacket.

 Girlfriend Collective Compressive High-Rise Legging ($68; girlfriend.com)

 When it comes to inclusive, mindful and sustainable activewear, Girlfriend Collective is doing it right.
-And the brand's Compressive High-Rise Leggings are one of its bestselling and top-rated products for a reason.
+And the brand's Compressive High-Rise Leggings are one of its best-selling and top-rated products for a reason.
 The leggings are available in a wide range of sizes and colors, and that's not to mention how comfortable and flattering they are.

 Gildan Men's Fleece Hooded Sweatshirt (starting at $6; amazon.com)

-If you're looking for a super soft sweatshirt and don't care about name brands, we'd recommend this option from Gildan.
-Available on Amazon, and featuring a 4.5-star rating from over 5,000 reviews, you can't go wrong with this basic.
-It's available from small to XXXX-large, and in 15 colors.
+If you're looking for a super soft sweatshirt and don't care about name brands, we'd recommend this option from Gildan, available on Amazon, and featuring a 4.5-star rating from over 5,000 reviews.
+You can't go wrong with this basic, available from in sizes from small to XXXX-large and in 15 colors.

 Hydrate Crop ($58; freepeople.com)

 For the woman who needs super sweat-proof, efficient workout gear that still looks good, the Hydrate Crop is made from a trademarked material that's simultaneously deodorizing and hydrating.
 That's right, it'll minimize smell and keep your skin from getting super dry.
-And don't let the strappy design distract you — the fabric and design is also compressive and supportive, making it wearable for those higher-impact exercises.
+And don't let the strappy design distract you — the fabric and design are also compressive and supportive, making it wearable for those higher-impact exercises.
 Really want to impress someone?
 Pair the Hydrate Top with the Ultra-High-Rise Hydrate Legging for a wow-worthy set.

 Alo Yoga High-Waist Moto Legging ($110; aloyoga.com)